registerguard/slotted/README.md

 * Defaults to `gSection` if Section is not defined.
 * Lots more DTI-approved error handling goodies.
 * All comma delimited strings are trimmed before being converted into a list for use with SQL; this makes it so you don't have to worry about white space! **Woot!** :D
-* Based on the awesome feedback from Joy and Eric, I've updated the query to use `%ResultSet.SQL` with smart param handling (thanks guys!).
+* Based on the awesome feedback from Joy and Eric, I've updated the query to use `%ResultSet.SQL` with smart param handling (thanks guys!!!!).

 ---